How to Register

 PERMANOVA+ allows analysis of multivariate data in response to complex designs, partitioning variation in multivariate data on the basis of a resemblance measure of choice, with rigorous inferences via permutation methods.
 The tools in PERMANOVA+ provide formal models, tests and predictions for multivariate (or univariate) ecological (and other) systems that are over-parameterised (i.e., have too many variables) or that demonstrate substantial non-normality.

 Participants will explore: analysis and estimation of components of variation in complex experimental designs, including interactions, covariates, contrasts, fixed or random effects, crossed or nested models, unbalanced designs, environmental impact designs, randomised blocks or repeated measures (PERMANOVA); tests for homogeneity of multivariate dispersions and analyses of beta diversity (PERMDISP); multivariate regression and model selection procedures (DISTLM); unconstrained (PCO, metric and threshold-metric MDS) or constrained ordinations using distance-based redundancy analysis (dbRDA) or canonical analysis of principal coordinates (CAP), leave-one-out allocation success for discriminant analysis or canonical correlation analyses based on resemblance matrices and the placement of new points into existing predictive canonical models.

-The workshop will flow between lectures and lab sessions, with opportunities for participants to analyse their own datasets in consultation with the lecturer.
+The online workshop will flow between lectures and lab sessions, with the final day of the workshop (Friday) devoted to Masterclass / Own-data sessions.
+Participants can ask questions, interact with other workshop participants in small (breakout) groups, and also consult one-on-one with the presenter to analyse their own datasets, using the tools learned during the week.
 No formal training in statistics is required, but participants are expected to have some familiarity with the core methods in PRIMER (such as MDS, PCA and ANOSIM).